Eric Reid: College career

 Reid enrolled at Louisiana State University, where he played for coach Les Miles's LSU Tigers football team from 2010 to 2012.
 As a freshman in 2010, Reid played in 13 games with three starts.
 He finished the season with 32 tackles and two interceptions.
 As a first-year starter as a sophomore in 2011, Reid recorded 76 tackles, two interceptions, and two forced fumbles.
 He was named a second-team All-American by Rivals.com and was a second-team All-SEC selection by the Associated Press.

 As a junior in 2012, he started all 13 games at safety and finished third on the team in tackles with 91 (42 unassisted), two interceptions, and seven pass breakups.
 He was recognized as a consensus first-team All-American, having received first-team honors from the American Football Coaches Association, Football Writers Association of America, ESPN, and Scout.com, and second-team honors from the Associated Press, Walter Camp Football Foundation, Athlon Sports, CBSsports.com, and Sports Illustrated.
 He was also a first-team All-SEC selection.

 Professional career

+Pre-draft

 Coming out of LSU, Reid was projected to be a first- or second-round pick by a majority of NFL draft experts and scouts.
 He received an invitation to the NFL combine and completed all of the required combine and positional drills.
 On March 27, 2013, he opted to participate at LSU's pro day, and chose to perform positional drills, the 40-yard dash (4.50), 20-yard dash (2.60), and 10-yard dash (1.54) for the scouts and team representatives in attendance.
 He was ranked the second best free safety in the draft by NFLDraftScout.com, the third best safety prospect by NFL analyst Mike Mayock, and the fourth best safety in the draft by Sports Illustrated.